-For public sector, the emphasis on social value has also shifted from a nice-to-have to a must-have – with central government departments starting to catch up with local authorities who have been leading the way in many areas.
-PPN 06/04 – Taking Account of Social Value – shifts the dial away from solely economically advantageous tenders to ones which deliver additional benefits and explicitly assess supplier’s social value offerings.
+Social value in procurement has shifted from a nice-to-have to a must-have – with central government departments starting to catch up with local authorities who have been leading the way in many areas.
+PPN 06/20 – Taking Account of Social Value – shifted the dial away from solely economically advantageous tenders to ones which deliver additional benefits and explicitly assess supplier’s social value offerings.

 This poses the question, how can public procurement professionals deliver social value efficiently, ensuring value for money is still achieved, without it becoming a box-ticking exercise?